Breast reductions are life-changing procedures to reduce the size and laxity of large breasts.

 If these procedures are performed together (known as “one-stage”), the result can be sub-optimal.
 After skin, tissue and fat is removed from the breasts and an implant is inserted, the internal force and weight of the implants pushing against the skin will result in the scars to be stretched.
 That pressure will push against the suture lines, also causing healing difficulties, and in some cases wound break-downs and infection.

 Combining the procedures can also effect the final lifting and shaping effect.
-So they won’t end up as lifted or perky as the patient might have hoped.
+So they won’t end up as lifted as the patient might have hoped.

 Some women like being very large breasted, but say they want a 'lift with just a little bit reduced' and implants to give them fuller 'upper pole'.
 This might seem like a good idea, but in reality won't look good in the longer term.

-If a breast is still a D up or larger even after the reduction, then the implant required to properly 'fill' the pocket would often need to be over 600cc and large implants like that are very prone to sagging quickly.
+If a breast is still larger and a C-up after the reduction, then the implant required to properly 'fill' the pocket would often need to be over 600cc and large implants like that are very prone to sagging quickly.
 More about why I don't offer very large implants is in this article.